-The following are areas of focus for the future which are intended to meet and exceed stakeholder satisfaction:
+The following are areas of focus for the future intended to meet and exceed stakeholder satisfaction:

-- Assess Retention initiatives, focused on our new calendar - Monitor our fourth year as a tobacco free campus-both indoors and outdoors - Partner with Self Regional Health Care regarding reducing obesity in our young people - Implement an equine therapy program - Continue to improve our healthy conscious dining hall menus; make dining a health education opportunity - Continue moving Lander University toward a "pedestrian campus" - Complete the Health, Recreation and Wellness Complex - 6.
-How does your student and stakeholder complaint management process ensure that complaints are resolved promptly and effectively?
+- Assess Retention initiatives, focused on our new calendar - Monitor our fifth year as a tobacco free campus-both indoors and outdoors - Partner with Self Regional Health Care regarding reducing obesity in our young people - Build and maintain an equine therapy program - Continue to improve our healthy conscious dining hall menus; make dining a health education opportunity - Continue moving Lander University toward a "pedestrian campus" - Complete the Health, Recreation and Wellness Complex

-Grievances can be filed for terminations, suspensions, involuntary reassignments (with conditions), demotions, reclassifications when it is determined that the reclassification is punitive, salary reductions when based on performance as indicated by the Employee Performance Management System (EPMS) evaluations, a reduction in force if there is a material issue of fact that the University inconsistently or improperly applied its reduction in force policy.
-The three-step grievance process is articulated in the Employee Handbook and contains very specific timeframes in which each step must take place within a total of fiftyfive (55) calendar days.
+6. How does your student and stakeholder complaint management process ensure that complaints are resolved promptly and effectively?

 Students are expected to adhere to the Academic Honor Code but in cases where the faculty member requests a hearing by the Honor Council, the process of carrying out the hearing and of notifying the student of the outcome of the hearing is conducted within a precisely specified timeframe.
 In like fashion, Grade Appeals are governed by a five-step process that is conducted within a precisely specified timeframe.
 Complaints involving harassment or illegal discrimination including race, color, sex, religion, national origin, age, or disability are treated as confidentially as practicable, investigated discreetly, and resolved as promptly as possible.
 The Office of Financial Aid evaluates Satisfactory Academic Progress appeals in the summer of each academic year and notifications are made prior to the beginning of the next academic year so that the student whose appeal was successful can be given the benefit of the following academic year to make up any academic deficits.
+Grievances can be filed for terminations, suspensions, involuntary reassignments (with conditions), demotions, reclassifications when it is determined that the reclassification is punitive, salary reductions when based on performance as indicated by the Employee Performance Management System (EPMS) evaluations, a reduction in force if there is a material issue of fact that the University inconsistently or improperly applied its reduction in force policy.
+The three-step grievance process is articulated in the Employee Handbook and contains very specific timeframes in which each step must take place within a total of fifty-five (55) calendar days.